clubcapra/takin/README.md

 ## Getting Started

-This section will help you get ready working on the Takin project.
-It is suppose to give you the information to understand ROS and how our projet is build.
-There's also the documentation to launch and use the project.
+This section will help you get ready to work on the Takin project.
+It is supposed to give you the necessary information to understand ROS and how our projet is built.
+There's also documentation on how to launch and use our project.

 ### ROS Documentation \ Tutorial

-The ROS documentation can be find at : [http://wiki.ros.org/](http://wiki.ros.org/)
+The ROS documentation can be found at : [http://wiki.ros.org/](http://wiki.ros.org/)

-It is a requirement to understand the basic of ROS and Linux to be proficient in the project.
+It is a requirement to understand the basics of ROS and Linux to be proficient in the project.

-As a initiation task, we ask you to complete the series of tutorials offerd by ROS : [http://wiki.ros.org/ROS/Tutorials](http://wiki.ros.org/ROS/Tutorials) It is generally advise to stop at the roswtf tutorial.
+As an initiation task, we ask that you complete the series of tutorials offered by ROS : [http://wiki.ros.org/ROS/Tutorials](http://wiki.ros.org/ROS/Tutorials).
+It is generally advised to stop at the roswtf tutorial.

-It is also recommanded to be familiar with Gazebo which is the simulation suite used in our project.
-The tutorial for Gazebo can be find at : [http://gazebosim.org/](http://gazebosim.org/).
-If you're assigned to a projet that contain simulation, it would be highly advise to at some Gazebo tutorial such as :
+It is also recommended to be familiar with Gazebo which is the simulation suite used in our project.
+The tutorial for Gazebo can be found at : [http://gazebosim.org/](http://gazebosim.org/).
+If you're assigned to a task related to simulation, it would be highly advised to look at some Gazebo tutorials such as :
     * Overview and Installation
     * Understanding the GUI
     * Model Editor
     * Building Editor
-Those can be find the beginner section of the guided tutorial.
+Those can be found in the beginner section of the guided tutorial.

 ### Building our project

-To build our projet you need to execute the `catkin_make` command which will compile and regenerate the necessary binding to use ROS with our nodes.
+To build our projet, you need to execute the `catkin_make` command which will compile and regenerate the necessary bindings to use ROS with our nodes.

-Here's are the steps to build our project :
+Here are the steps to build our project :

 1. `git https://github.com/clubcapra/Takin.git Takin`
 2. `cd Takin`